chrisgoldberg1/arch-luks-suspend2/README.md

 key from memory, but special care must be taken when applying it to the root device.

-The `debian-luks-suspend` script replaces the default suspend mechanism of systemd.
+The `arch-luks-suspend2` script replaces the default suspend mechanism of systemd.
 It changes root to the initramfs in order to perform the `luksSuspend`, actual suspend, and `luksResume` operations.